Role of Entrepreneurship in Economic Development

 (1) Promotes Capital Formation:

-Entrepreneurs promote capital formation by mobilising the idle savings of public.
+Entrepreneurs promote capital formation by mobilizing the idle savings of the public.
 They employ their own as well as borrowed resources for setting up their enterprises.
-Such type of entrepreneurial activities lead to value addition and creation of wealth, which is very essential for the industrial and economic development of the country.
+Such types of entrepreneurial activities lead to value addition and creation of wealth, which is very essential for the industrial and economic development of the country.
+Entrepreneurs establish business entities in order to invest their own resources and to obtain capital (in the form of debt, equity, etc.) from investors, lenders, and the public.
+Public wealth can be mobilized this way and people can benefit from entrepreneur success.
+Wealth creation and distribution is one of the basic imperatives and objectives of economic development when capital is pooled.

 (2) Creates Large-Scale Employment Opportunities: